Communications: Broadband Productivity

 2023

-The most recent research by explores the link between broadband and productivity growth at the individual business (or firm) level.
+This research explores the link between broadband and productivity growth at the individual business (or firm) level.
 It shows that there is generally a positive relationship between businesses switching from DSL to fibre/cable-based broadband and improvements to their productivity.
 This relationship is strongest in the year immediately after switching to high-speed broadband.
 More generally, the study finds that high speed broadband tends to have a positive relationship with productivity growth.

 2021